IDNR-Approved Activities

 An old tow path, originally intended but never used by animals for towing boats along the canal’s main line and feeder routes, provides 105 miles of one-foot-after-the-other fun.
 Because you’re right next to the canal, you’ll get a great view of its locks and aqueducts, not to mention the animal life.
 The going is level and easy at the Hennepin – but be sure to make several stops along the way if you’re hiking the canal’s entire length.

-If you’re up to something more challenging, try the 4.5-mile trek in the main complex which is moderately difficult and gives you a broad taste of landscape from tall timber to grasslands to marsh.
+If you’re up for something more challenging, try the 4.5-mile trek at the main complex, which is moderately difficult and gives you a broad taste of landscape from tall timber to grasslands to marsh.
 This trail begins directly across from the Visitor Center parking lot.

-Hiking the Hennepin is particularly satisfying in the fall, when Mother Nature works her wonders on the leaves.
+Hiking the Hennepin is particularly satisfying in the fall, when Mother Nature works her magic on the leaves.

 Bicycling